Relic (2020 film)

-Relic had its world premiere at the Sundance Film Festival on 25 January 2020, and was released on 3 July 2020 in the United States by IFC Midnight, and 10 July in Australia on Stan.
+Relic had its world premiere at the Sundance Film Festival on 25 January 2020, and was released on 3 July in the United States by IFC Midnight, and 10 July in Australia on Stan.

 Plot

-When Edna, the demented, elderly, and widowed matriarch of the family, goes missing, her daughter Kay and granddaughter Sam travel to their remote family home to find her.
-They discover the house locked from the inside, and a strange black mold-like substance on an upstairs wall.
-Much of the furniture has been adorned with Post-it notes of reminders for Edna.
+When Edna, an elderly widow who is suffering from dementia, goes missing, her daughter Kay and granddaughter Sam travel to their remote family home to look for her.
+They discover the house locked from the inside, and a strange black mould-like substance on an upstairs wall.
+Much of the furniture is adorned with reminders for Edna written on post-it notes.

-That night, Sam is visited by their young neighbour Jamie, who states that he had not been to visit Edna for a while after his father had told him not to go back to the house.
-Sam and Kay grow increasingly disturbed by a loud creaking from inside the walls and the appearance of more black mold throughout the house.
+That night, Edna's neighbour Jamie visits them.
+Jamie says he had not visited Edna for a while because his father would not let him.
+Sam and Kay grow increasingly disturbed by a loud creaking from inside the walls and the appearance of more black mould throughout the house.
 Kay experiences nightmares of a withered rotting corpse in an old shack in the woodlands.

 The next morning, Kay finds Edna has returned, barefoot and muddied, and unaware of her own disappearance.
-Following a visit from a doctor, Edna is found to be mostly of sound mind and without injury with the exception of a large black bruise on her chest (resembling the mold).
-Kay tells Sam that she plans to move Edna into a retirement home, given her self-neglect.
-That night, Kay awakes to find Edna sleepwalking toward the front door, whispering, "It's nothing."
+Following a visit from a doctor, Edna is found to be mostly of sound mind and without injury with the exception of a large black bruise on her chest (resembling the mould).
+Kay tells Sam she plans to move Edna into a retirement home.
+That night, Kay finds Edna sleepwalking toward the front door, whispering, "It's nothing."
 After being brought back to bed, Edna is convinced there is something hiding in the room and urges Kay to check under the bed; Kay sees something breathing but is distracted before she can investigate further.

 The next day, Sam and her grandmother share a tender moment until Edna suddenly grows cold and accuses Sam of stealing from her.
-She snatches the ring off of Sam's finger (not remembering that she had gifted Sam this ring).
+She snatches a ring off Sam's finger, not remembering she gifted it to Sam.
 Following another violent event involving Edna, Sam visits Jamie's father Alex to ask why he stopped letting Jamie visit.
-Alex reveals that the last time Jamie visited, the pair played hide-and-seek, however, Edna mistakenly locked Jamie in his hiding space and left him there for hours, forgetting she had even seen him that day.
+Alex reveals that the last time Jamie visited, the pair played hide-and-seek.
+Edna mistakenly locked Jamie in his hiding space and left him there for hours, forgetting she had even seen him that day.
 Back at the house, Kay follows Edna into the garden, where she finds her tearing pages from the family photo album and frantically eating them.
 When Kay tries to intervene, Edna bites her and storms off, attempting to bury the album in the soil, claiming it will "be safer there".
-Fearing something may come to get her, Edna softens and agrees to let Kay take care of her.
+Fearing that something may come to get her, Edna softens and agrees to let Kay take care of her.